-In early 2020, GSA Fleet Services added 14 long-range 2019 Chevy Bolt Electric Vehicles (EV) to the County's Central Motor Pool, thereby increasing the County's fleet to include a total of 25 fully-electric or plug-in hybrid EVs.
-These newer electric vehicles are the first all electric cars to offer 238 miles of range on a full charge.
+In 2021, GSA Fleet Services added 18 long-range 2019 Chevy Bolt Electric Vehicles (EV) to the County's Remote Motor Pool, thereby increasing the County's fleet to include a total of 43 fully-electric or plug-in hybrid EVs.
+These newer electric vehicles are the first all-electric cars to offer 238 miles of range on a full charge.